For the best AV tech for meeting rooms 2020, these audio visual solutions will get your business ready for the year ahead

 The leading workplaces of today value collaboration, flexibility, wellbeing.
 And technology is a great enabler of these things.
 Workers want tech that makes their lives easier – that promotes work-life balance, that eliminates (rather than causes) workplace stress and that helps them to streamline their work and be more productive.
-In addition, businesses are thinking ahead to the impact of Brexit, as well as growing doubt over HS2 which would change the future of business travel in the UK.
+Businesses are also thinking about Brexit, and growing doubt over HS2 which would change the future of business travel in the UK.

-Our choices for the best AV tech for meeting rooms today have been influenced by all these factors.
-Take a look at our list, and see which of the best AV tech you already have in your meeting rooms.
-And which ones do you want to tackle in the year ahead…?
+Our choices for the best AV tech for meeting rooms for 2020 have been influenced by all these factors.
+Take a look at our list, and see what AV you already have in your meeting rooms.
+And which ones you want to tackle in the year ahead…

 1. Plug and Play AV: